‘The Last Dance’ look at Jordan’s last title starts April 19

-The long-awaited look at Michael Jordan’s last championship season with the Chicago Bulls is finally set for release.
+The documentary looking at Michael Jordan’s last championship season with the Chicago Bulls is set for release nearly two months sooner than expected with no sports to air due to the coronavirus pandemic.

-ESPN and Netflix announced on Tuesday that the 10-part documentary series called “The Last Dance” will run in the U.S. over five consecutive Sunday nights starting April 19 and running through May 17.
+ESPN and Netflix announced on Tuesday that the 10-part documentary series called “The Last Dance” will air next month will run in the U.S. over five consecutive Sunday nights starting April 19 and running through May 17.
 There will be two hour-long episodes on each of those nights, airing back-to-back at 9 p.m. and 10 p.m.
 Eastern.

+ESPN was originally planning to release the documentary in June, when this season’s NBA Finals were to be played but those plans were accelerated.

 “April 19th can’t come fast enough.
 I CAN NOT WAIT!!”
 Los Angeles Lakers star LeBron James tweeted upon hearing news of the series’ long-awaited release.